Let’s stay in touch

-An RFP is a document you create to “Request for a proposal” from other businesses, offering a service you want to buy.
+An RFP is a document businesses will create in order to “request for proposals” from other businesses offering a service you want to buy.

-Let’s for example say, You are looking to build a mobile application.
-You would create a document asking other mobile application development companies if they would be interested in solving your problem.
+Let’s say you’re looking to build a mobile application.
+You would create and circulate a document asking mobile application development companies to submit proposals to you.

 When you are sending out your RFP to vendors, it’s not just you picking the best company to work with, you are also communicating who you are and why should they choose you among other RFPs they receive.

 Your RFP needs to clearly communicate your project goals, criteria for vendor selection, desired functionality, deadlines, selection process and contact info.

 Because the RFP process helps to identify the “goods” and “bads” upfront, for both you and the vendors, and tightens the procurement decision’s structure as well.